Edward Hyde, Earl of Clarendon

 His eldest daughter Anne Duchess of York was born on 22 March 1638 and married James, Duke of York at Breda in 1659 and again in England in 1660.
 She died at St James's Palace on 31 March 1671 before her husband acceded to the throne as James II.
 She was buried in the royal vault in the south aisle of Henry VII's chapel, where her daughters Queen Mary II and Queen Anne were also later buried.

 His son Henry, 2nd Earl of Clarendon, was born on 2 June 1638 and baptised at St Margaret's Westminster and married twice.

 Edward, 3rd Earl of Clarendon, was the only son of Henry and his first wife Theodosia, daughter of Lord Capel.
 He was born in December 1661 and as Viscount Cornbury was governor of New York from 1702-8.
 He had a very bad reputation and "his character and conduct were equally abhorred in both hemispheres".
 He secretly married Catherine O'Brien in 1688 and died in obscurity and debt.
 His daughter Theodosia married John Bligh, later Earl of Darnley, in the Abbey on 24 August 1713 and both were buried in the vault, he in 1728 and she, as Baroness Clifton, in 1722.

 Jane, daughter of Sir William Leveson-Gower, married Henry 4th Earl of Clarendon in 1692 and on his death in 1753 the title became extinct.

 Not mentioned on the gravestone but buried in the Clarendon vault are:

-Henry Lord Hyde, third son of 4th Earl died 1753 and Lady Charlotte Hyde, daughter of 4th Earl died 1740.
+Henry Lord Hyde, third son of the 4th Earl who died 1753 and Lady Charlotte Hyde, daughter of the 4th Earl who died in 1740.

 A photo of the gravestone can be purchased from Westminster Abbey Library.